South Africa - Major Banks Analysis | September 2023

-PwC’s South Africa - Major Banks Analysis presents the highlights of the combined local currency results of Absa, FirstRand, Nedbank and Standard Bank and incorporates key themes from other South African banks.
+PwC’s Major Banks Analysis presents the combined local currency results of Absa, FirstRand, Nedbank and Standard Bank, and provides reflections from the common strategic themes within other South African banks.

 Follow us